Yordy Reyna: Vancouver Whitecaps FC

 In January 2017 Reyna joined the Canadian club Vancouver Whitecaps FC.
 He injured his foot during a preseason friendly and missed the first four months of the MLS season.
 He made his club debut on 1 July 2017, and scored his first goal, a game winner against New York City FC, a week later.

 D.C.
 United

 On 19 September 2020, Reyna was traded by the Whitecaps to D.C.
 United in exchange for $400,000 in 2021 General Allocation Money.
 He made his debut on 27 September 2020, playing 68 minutes in a 0–2 loss against the New England Revolution.
 Following the 2021 season, Reyna was released by D.C.
 United.

 Charlotte FC

 On 17 December 2021, Reyna signed as a free agent for Charlotte FC ahead of their inaugural MLS season in 2022.

 On 17 February 2023, Charlotte FC waived Reyna, as they exercised his contract buyout.

 Torpedo Moscow

 On 20 February 2023, Reyna signed a contract with Russian Premier League club Torpedo Moscow for six months, with an option to extend for an additional year.
+On 7 June 2023, Reyna extended his contract with Torpedo until June 2026.
+On 6 August 2025, Torpedo Moscow announced the termination of the contract with Reyna by mutual agreement.